oluyinkaawoyemi/Sprocket-Sales-Analysis/README.md

 <img src="https://github.com/oluyinkaawoyemi/Sprocket-Sales-Analysis/blob/main/Total%20Profit.png" alt="AdventureWorks" width="400"/>

+The total profit made was $10,643,336

 ### 2. What is the Total Revenue?

 <img src="https://github.com/oluyinkaawoyemi/Sprocket-Sales-Analysis/blob/main/Total%20Revenue.png" alt="AdventureWorks" width="400"/>

+The total revenue made was $21,384,314

 ### 3. What is the Cost of Goods Sold?

 <img src="https://github.com/oluyinkaawoyemi/Sprocket-Sales-Analysis/blob/main/Cost%20of%20Goods%20Sold.png" alt="AdventureWorks" width="400"/>

+The cost of goods sold was $10,740,978

 ### 4. What is the Quantity of Goods Ordered?

 <img src="https://github.com/oluyinkaawoyemi/Sprocket-Sales-Analysis/blob/main/Quantity%20Ordered.png" alt="AdventureWorks" width="400"/>

+The quantity of goods ordered was 193,056,217

 ### 5. What is the Percentage Gross margin?

 <img src="https://github.com/oluyinkaawoyemi/Sprocket-Sales-Analysis/blob/main/Gross%20Margin.png" alt="AdventureWorks" width="400"/>

+The percentage gross margin is 49.77%

 ### 6. What is the Profit trend by State?